Here’s Your BECU Routing Number

-When filling out a form for a direct deposit, setting up an automatic payment or even ordering checks, you will need to provide your routing number as well as your checking or savings account number.
+When filling out a form for a direct deposit, setting up an automatic payment or even ordering checks, you will need to provide your routing number, as well as your checking or savings account number.
 Using a routing number will ensure that the money is debited or credited to the correct account.
-If you have an account with BECU, whether you visit your local branch or primarily use BECU online banking, you’ll need to know your routing number for a number of reasons.

 Understanding Your BECU Routing Number